 When a touchpoint loses connection with the provider, all users with the Admin role will receive an Email notification informing them that they need to reconnect the touchpoint.

 To set your auto-replies, you must first enable them, as they are not automatically configured.
 In order to edit the configurations for your auto-replies, access the Auto-reply tab , and click the Edit button in the “Auto-reply configuration” section.

 By clicking Edit you will be able to customize your auto-reply message.
 You can define one auto-reply per touchpoint.

 On the “Auto-reply configuration” screen, turn your touchpoint to “Active” in the “Status” toggle and use the message editor to type your message.
-The editor features 2 action buttons, one to edit the text and the other to add links to your message, and the last one to insert the local resource or online resource to the auto-reply.
+The editor features three action buttons, one to edit the text, one to add links to your message, and the last one to insert the local resource or online resource to the auto-reply.

 Note: Auto-reply messages will only be sent for activated auto-replies.
 You can define the auto-reply message and activate it at a later point.